 Can You Cross the US/Canada Border with a Criminal Record?

 Crossing the border between the United States and Canada may not be as simple as most people think.
 Did you know that if you have a prior criminal conviction on your record that it may prevent you from entering either country?
 More specifically, having been convicted of a “crime involving moral turpitude” will most likely cause issues at either border, ranging from a complete denial of entry to a stern warning from the Border Patrol Agent.
+DUI’s and prior drug possession charges are just some of the many past criminal convictions that may prevent you from successfully crossing the US/ Canada Border.

 The United States government and the judiciary have never explicitly determined what makes a crime one of “moral turpitude.”
 In fact, whether a crime involves moral turpitude appears to be a highly subjective determination.